Want to Help?

 Events Team Role Description

-Purpose: Support the Project Manager and the PR, Administration and Events Manager to promote the charity through the organisation and running of profile and fund raising events and distribution of PR material.
+Purpose: Support the Head of Charity and the PR, Administration and Events Managers to promote the charity through the organisation and running of profile and fund raising events and distribution of PR material.

 Duties: To be allocated amongst the members of the events team